wotakumoe/wotaku/mangag.md

 ![ReLife](/static/glossary/manga/webcomic.jpg)

 #### Webtoon
 Webtoon is a special type of manga that's drawn for smartphone.
-Example: [Solo Leveling](https://mangadex.org/title/32d76d19-8a05-4db0-9fc2-e0b0648fe9d0/solo-leveling?tab=art)
+Example: [Solo Leveling](https://mangadex.org/title/32d76d19-8a05-4db0-9fc2-e0b0648fe9d0/solo-leveling)

 ![Solo Leveling](/static/glossary/manga/webtoon.jpg)

 #### Raw
-The original/uneditted manga.
+The term 'RAW' refers to manga (Japan), manhwa (Korea), or manhua (China) that has not been modified in any way from its original form.

 ![The Way of the Househusband](/static/glossary/manga/raw.jpg)